IBM-Cloud/openshift4-lab/workshop/getting-started/access_cluster_cli.md

-# Access the cluster using the console (UI) and the command line (CLI)
+# Connect to OpenShift with the command line (CLI)

 To easily connect to the cluster, you need the OpenShift CLI `oc` that exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.

 This topic guides you through getting started with the CLI, including installation and logging in.